 The Juno mission is set to conclude in February of 2018, after completing 12 orbits of Jupiter.
 At this point, and barring any mission extensions, the probe will be de-orbited to burn up in Jupiter’s outer atmosphere.
-As with the Galileo spacecraft, this will be as to avoid any possibility of impact and biological contamination with one of Jupiter’s moons.
+As with the Galileo spacecraft, this is meant be to avoid any possibility of impact and biological contamination with one of Jupiter’s moons.

 The mission is managed by the JPL, and its principal investigator is Scott Bolton of the Southwest Research Institute.
 NASA’s Launch Services Program, located at the Kennedy Space Center in Florida, is responsible for managing launch services for the probe.
 The Juno mission is part of the New Frontiers Program managed by NASA’s Marshall Space Flight Center in Huntsville, Ala.

 As of the writing of this article, the Juno mission is one day, four hours and fifty-five minutes away from its historic arrival with Jupiter.
 Check out NASA’s Juno mission page to get up-to-date information on the mission, and stay tuned to Universe Today for updates!